Trump heads to Michigan to compete with Biden for union votes while his GOP challengers debate

 “Joe Biden’s draconian and indefensible Electric Vehicle mandate will annihilate the U.S. auto industry and cost countless thousands of autoworkers their jobs,” Trump railed in a statement after Biden’s Tuesday visit.

-While Trump has cast himself as pro-worker, he has clashed repeatedly with union leadership and tried to drive a wedge between union members and their leaders.
+While Trump has cast himself as pro-worker, he has clashed repeatedly with union leadership and tried to turn union members against their leaders.
 In a recent campaign video, he urged autoworkers not to pay union dues and claimed their leaders have “got some deals going for themselves.”
 “I WILL KEEP YOUR JOBS AND MAKE YOU RICH!!!” he has told them.

+Just hours before Trump’s visit, the UAW posted a video on its Facebook page protesting factory closures by Detroit’s automakers that included 2017 footage of Trump telling a northern Ohio crowd that auto jobs would be coming back.
+Two years later, General Motors closed a huge assembly plant in Lordstown, Ohio, costing thousands of jobs.

 While the union has withheld its support for Biden after endorsing him in 2020, UAW President Shawn Fain appeared at Biden’s side during his visit Tuesday and remained deeply critical of Trump.